13 Dec 2022

 Inequality in electric vehicle uptake and charging

-Increasing accessible charging infrastructure will make the switch to electric vehicles more viable but will not lead to their widespread adoption on its own.
+Increasing accessible charging infrastructure will make the switch to electric vehicles more viable but won't lead to their widespread adoption on its own.
 Currently, most electric vehicle owners are relatively wealthy.
-Charging will not benefit individuals who cannot afford an electric vehicle in the first place.
+Charging won't benefit individuals who can't afford an electric vehicle in the first place.

 As many low-income households don’t own cars, improvements to public transport will remain a key solution to help address transport inequalities, as well as cut emissions.